Office Hours: 10 until 2, M - F. 508.693.4424

 the Island Food Pantry.
 Just bring your items to

-Trinity Church on the1st Sunday of each month before our weekly service @ 10am, and we'll deliver the donations to Christ "Stone" Church in Vineyard Haven.
+Trinity Church on Sunday before our weekly service @ 10am, and we'll deliver the donations to Christ United Methodist "stone" Church in Vineyard Haven.

 Copyright 2018 United Methodist Church of Martha's Vineyard.
 All Rights Reserved.

 Jesus told this story about a King praising his people, "For I was hungry and you gave me something to eat.
 I needed clothes and you clothed me.
 The good people asked "When did we see you hungry or in need of clothes, my Lord?" " What ever you did for one of the least of these sisters or brothers, you did for me" Matthew 25:35-40 www.BibleGateway.com

 "Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts..."
 Colossians 3:16

 outside Trinity Parish House

 (except July 13 & 20)

 Trinity United Methodist Church